martinring/thesis/src/7-Conclusion.md

   or delay of a trigger transition should never violate the specification --- if we verify our parachute upon pulling the release cord it is clearly too late to handle failure.
-- Trigger transitions should maximize the reduction in prover run time.
+- Trigger transitions should maximise the reduction in prover run time.
 A trigger transition which does not significantly reduce the verification run time, may as well be left as a normal transition.

 For the latter point, we have developed a methodology which can indicate which sets of variables of a proof offer the largest reduction in verification run time.
-Aiding the designer in this descision.
+Aiding the designer in this decision.

-Note that the self-verification is not meant to *replace* the existing verification flow, it *enhances* it.
+Note that self-verification is not meant to *replace* the existing verification flow but rather *enhances* it.
 We should by all means use all well-known powerful tools at design time to discharge verification conditions as before.
 However, self-verification offers a different way to tackle proof obligations which cannot be shown at design time, supplementing design time verification, and offering the designer to pick the best of all possible worlds.

-The idea of self-verification opens up numerous possiblities for future work (as sketched in [#chap:advanced]), which the scope of this thesis did not include.
+The idea of self-verification opens up numerous possiblities for future work (as sketched in [#chap:advanced]), which did not fit the scope of this thesis.
 However, the evaluations and discussions show that, following the proposed idea, allows for a novel verification methodology, that can be adapted today, which does not rely on incremental improvement of existing tools and methods but